-At the start of the 2016-2017 school year, the Brendan Moore Trial Advocacy Team will host three presentations to assist competitors in forming a case theory.
-The dates of these presentations will be posted as soon as they become available.
+At the start of the 2017-2018 school year, the Brendan Moore Trial Advocacy Team will host three presentations to assist competitors in forming a case theory.
+The dates of these presentations will be September 9-11.

 Competition rounds will take place on a Saturday and Sunday.
 Alternate preliminary rounds will be held for students who have religious obligations during the week prior to the weekend competition.

 In teams of two, competitors will prepare the elements of a trial: